 Experiment with longer sticks to find out if the reaction jumps higher.

-Design and build a different kind of chain reaction, this is sometimes called a Rube Goldberg Machine.
-Rube Goldberg machine’s are fantastic for a science club as children can work in teams to set up unique chain reactions!
+Design and build a different kind of chain reaction, which is sometimes called a Rube Goldberg Machine.
+Rube Goldberg machines are fantastic for a science club, as children can work in teams to set up unique chain reactions!

 Make a Superhero Float